DiwashRai/digital-garden/content/Sources/Effective C++.md

 The above code won't compile due to `pImpl` being private.
-We could make the specialisation a friend, but the convention is to declare a public member function calle dswap that does the actual swapping, then specialise the std::swap to call the member function.
+We could make the specialisation a friend, but the convention is to declare a public member function called swap that does the actual swapping, then specialise the std::swap to call the member function.

 ```cpp